 China: 140 million reasons to pay attention

 China approved injectable semaglutide for obesity in 2024, marketed domestically as a Novo Nordisk product.
-The potential market is staggering — over 140 million adults meet Chinese obesity criteria, and GLP-1 awareness exploded there in 2024–2025.
+The runway is enormous — over 140 million adults meet Chinese obesity criteria, and GLP-1 awareness exploded across the country in 2024–2025.

-The oral form is not yet approved by the NMPA.
-But given China's market size and Novo's clear commercial interest, most analysts expect a filing within 12–18 months of U.S. launch.
-That would put a Chinese approval somewhere in 2027–2028, assuming no regulatory delays.
+The oral form isn't on the NMPA's approved list yet.
+But weigh China's market size against Novo's commercial appetite, and a filing within 12–18 months of U.S. launch is what most analysts expect.
+Call it a Chinese approval somewhere in 2027–2028, barring regulatory delays.

 Japan's quiet wait

-Japan approved injectable Wegovy for obesity and has Rybelsus (oral semaglutide 14 mg) available for type 2 diabetes.
-The PMDA has not yet received a submission for the high-dose oral obesity indication, but Japanese needle aversion culture mirrors Korea's — the demand signal is strong.
+Japan approved injectable Wegovy for obesity and already stocks Rybelsus (oral semaglutide 14 mg) for type 2 diabetes.
+The PMDA hasn't received a submission for the high-dose oral obesity indication yet.
+But Japanese needle aversion mirrors Korea's, and the demand signal is loud.

-Japanese patients currently on Rybelsus for diabetes already know the fasting-window routine.
-The jump from 14 mg to 25 mg (or 50 mg, depending on which dose Novo files for) is a dosing expansion, not a new concept for either regulators or patients.
+The advantage Japan has: patients on Rybelsus for diabetes already live the fasting-window routine.
+Going from 14 mg to 25 mg — or 50 mg, depending on which dose Novo files for — is a dosing expansion, not a brand-new concept for regulators or patients.

 U.S. pricing: the full picture

 The list price for oral semaglutide for obesity lands roughly where injectable Wegovy sits — around $1,300/month.
-But almost nobody pays list.
+Almost nobody pays list.

 | Path | Approximate monthly cost | Who qualifies |